akosnagyks/analogic-framework/README.md

 ## Contribution

-Contributions to the framework as well as the widgets are welcomed!
+Contributions to the framework or widgets are welcomed!

 #### For external contributors